-Information resourcing is a high-tech adventure and a soughtafter skill.
+Information resourcing is a high-tech adventure and a sought-after skill.
 Various industries need employees with people skills to organize, access and manage the expanding volume of information in today's world.
 LIT students gain proficiency in every area of library operations, from database searching, library network technology, cataloguing and classification to public relations, web design and records management.
 The two-year LIT diploma is offered at SAIT as a day-time diploma program.
-Students can also begin this diploma by completing Continuing education courses.
+Students can also begin this diploma by completing part-time studies courses.